congwei1230/MoChaBench/README.md

 - **`benchmark.csv`** contains metadata for each sample, with columns:
   `idx_in_category`, `category`, `context_id`, `prompt`
-- We provie `first-frames-from-mocha-generation` to facilitate fair comparison for (image + text + audio → video) models
+- We also provie `first-frames-from-mocha-generation` to facilitate fair comparison for (image + text + audio → video) models

+## How to Use
 ### Download this repo
 [SyncNet Weights](https://github.com/congwei1230/MoChaBench/tree/main/eval-lipsync/weights), [Benchmark](https://github.com/congwei1230/MoChaBench/tree/main/benchmark) and [MoCha's Generation Results](https://github.com/congwei1230/MoChaBench/tree/main/mocha-generation) are embedded in this git repo
 ```sh